Site logo

 S02108Victorianus, abbot of Asán, ob.
 558VictorianusCertain

-S02826Vitalis, martyr of RavennaVitalisCertain
+S02826Vitalis, soldier and martyr of RavennaVitalisCertain

 Please quote this record referring to its author, database name, number, and, if possible, stable URL: